28 of the Most Effective Ways to Increase Productivity in a Dental Office

 It turns out that the daily morning huddle may be one of the keys to running a successful dental practice.
 In the daily huddle, all team members gather to share relevant information about the coming day.
 The meeting should be scheduled and led by a designated meeting coordinator.
 The agenda could include the following things.

-- A discussion of the day's patients who have any special needs.
-You might highlight patients who are fearful of the dentist or anybody that needs extra attention or specialized care.
+• A discussion of the day's patients who have any special needs.
+You might highlight patients who are fearful of the dentist or anybody who needs extra attention or specialized care.

 It can be difficult for employees to keep track of everything, so the daily huddle is the ideal way to check in, follow up, and give your employees positive reinforcement when they do a good job.
 Setting goals allows you to book more appointments and increase your productivity and profits.